Hatton's entry on the WW1 memorial at King Edward's School, Edgbaston.

 Hatton Bertram St John De Vine, born on 3rd July 1881, was admitted to King Edward’s School in September 1895 along with his brother Cecil.
 Their widowed father was a minister, and the family lived in ‘The Vicarage’, Tipton.
 At School, Hatton was a steady student, reliably appearing mid-table in general work and French, but did less well with science.

+After Hatton's death, his outstanding army pay and allowances amounted to £43/10/0d (43 pounds and 10 shillings).
+This was paid to his father and administrator, Rev. Wilson Thomas De Vine, in September 1916.
 He left his estate of £468 to his father.
-His other brother, Dr A. De Vine, requested Hatton’s medals at the end of the war.
+His eldest brother, Dr. A. De Vine, requested Hatton’s medals at the end of the war.

 Reverend deVine was first associated with the West Riding Regiment in England, but was attached to a Stationary Hospital upon his arrival in France in May 1915.
 He was later attached to the 10th Gordon Highlanders who did not enter France until early July 1915.
 In late April 1916, his Division was involved in German gas attacks near Hulluch, where de Vine was killed by an exploding shell on 27 April 1916, aged 36; he is buried at Vermelles British Cemetery.